BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ## The Logic Behind Bayesian Inference {#bayes-logic}

-To demonstrate the logic behind Bayesian inference, we will play around with this shiny app by [Wagenmakers (2015)](https://shiny.psy.lmu.de/felix/BayesLessons/BayesianLesson1.Rmd).
+To demonstrate the logic behind Bayesian inference, we will play around with <a href="https://shiny.psy.lmu.de/felix/BayesLessons/BayesianLesson1.Rmd" target="_blank">this shiny app by Wagenmakers (2015)</a>.
 The text walks you through the app and provides exercises to explore on your own, but we will use it to explore defining a prior distribution and seeing how the posterior updates with data.

 The example is based on estimating the the proportion of yellow candies in a bag with different coloured candies.
 If you see a yellow candy, it is logged as a 1.
 If you see a non-yellow candy, it is logged as a 0.
 We want to know what proportion of the candies are yellow.

 This is a handy demonstration for the logic behind Bayesian inference as it is the simplest application.
 Behind the scenes, we could calculate these values directly as the distributions are simple and there is only one parameter.
-In later examples and in lesson 10, we will focus on more complicated models which require sampling for the posterior.
+In later examples and in lesson 10, we will focus on more complicated models which require sampling from the posterior.

 ### Step 1 - Pick your prior

 First, we define what our prior expectations are for the proportion of yellow candies.
-For a dichotomous outcome like this (yellow or not yellow), we can model the prior as a beta distribution (define).
+For a dichotomous outcome like this (yellow or not yellow), we can model the prior as a <a class='glossary' target='_blank' title='A family of distributions of data that are characterised by two parameters: α and β' href='https://psyteachr.github.io/glossary/b#beta-distribution'>beta distribution</a>.
 There are only two parameters to set: *a* and *b*.

 Explore changing the parameters and their impact on the distribution, but here are a few observations to orient yourself: